baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 James R. Grossman in _To Make Our World Anew_ writing about black small business (1900-1929):

-> ”In most cases, however, such businesses were precarious enterprises whose owners had little cash for emergencies or to tide them over during occasional slow months.
+> "In most cases, however, such businesses were precarious enterprises whose owners had little cash for emergencies or to tide them over during occasional slow months.
 The limited clientele had little to spend and often needed short-term credit […] Retail businesses were especially risky because whites (often European immigrants with few other business opportunities) could open stores in black neighborhoods and compete, largely because they had greater access to borrowed money and supplies.
-Barbering, undertaking, and beauty shops, on the other hand, did not face competition from white entrepreneurs reluctant to deal with black bodies.”[@kelley_make_2005, 95]
+Barbering, undertaking, and beauty shops, on the other hand, did not face competition from white entrepreneurs reluctant to deal with black bodies."[@kelley_make_2005, 95]

 # 1905 – 1929

-In 1910, only 135 black people had non teaching government positions, 90 in “common labor”
+In 1910, only 135 black people had non teaching government positions, 90 in "common labor"

 In 1910, 90% of black male workers in Baltimore in domestic service or unskilled occupations; contrast only 8% of Baltimore’s white male workers were unskilled, rest skilled blue-collar, white-collar, or professional occupations